 Tip 1: Use pulsed MIG welding

 The right welding process can help improve results with aluminum sheet metal.
-For example, pulsed MIG welding lowers the heat input and makes it easier to weld thin materials and minimize burn-through.
+Pulsed MIG welding lowers heat input and makes it easier to weld thin materials and minimize burn-through.

-The pulsed MIG welding process alternates between a high peak current and a lower background current, which lowers the overall amperage.
+Pulsed MIG alternates between a high peak current and a lower background current, lowering the overall amperage.
 The pulse of peak current propels the molten droplet across the arc and provides the energy to produce good fusion associated with spray transfer, while the low background current allows the weld puddle to cool.

 Tip 2: Choose the best filler metal alloy possible

-A 100% argon shielding gas is the most common gas in MIG welding applications with aluminum sheet metal and is readily available.
+A 100% argon shielding gas is the most common in MIG welding aluminum sheet metal.

 Tip 3: Take the time for proper fit-up

-In addition to ensuring there are no gaps in part fit-up, it’s recommended to have the edges of the pieces overlap slightly.
-Using a lap corner part fit-up rather than an outside corner offers less chance for burn-through.
+Ensure there are no gaps in part fit-up.
+It’s also recommended to have the edges of the pieces overlap slightly.
+Use a lap corner part fit-up rather than an outside corner fit-up to reduce the chance for burn-through.

-Another option to combat issues with burn-through is to use a copper backing bar when MIG welding sheet metal.
-This involves placing or clamping a copper bar on the back side of the welded area, which helps dissipate heat faster than atmospheric cooling alone.
+Another option to combat burn-through is to use a copper backing bar when MIG welding sheet metal.
+Place or clamp a copper bar on the back side of the welded area, which helps dissipate heat faster than atmospheric cooling alone.